dbmdz/clef-hipe/README.md

 * `flair-embeddings`: includes scripts for the experiments with different Flair embeddings
 * `stacked`: combines word, Flair and Transformer-based embeddings

+# Historic Language Models (Multilingual and monolingual)

+For the upcoming [CLEF-HIPE 2022](https://hipe-eval.github.io/HIPE-2022/tasks) we provide several multilingual and monolingual Historic Language Models.
+Please refer to the documentation [here](hlms.md).

 # Changelog

+* 18.11.2021: Release of first multilingual Historic Language Model - more information [here](hlms.md).
 * 04.11.2021: We will take part in the upcoming [CLEF-HIPE 2022](https://hipe-eval.github.io/HIPE-2022/tasks) Shared Task.
               We plan to release new language models before the start of the official shared task very soon.
-* 30.10.2021: Manually sentence-segmented Development and Test data for English was added
+* 30.10.2021: Manually sentence-segmented Development and Test data for English was added.
-* 30.11.2020: Initial version of this repository
+* 30.11.2020: Initial version of this repository.

 # Citation